IL2HorusTeam/il2fb-mission-parser/docs/parsers/nstationary.rst

   }

 The output of the parser is a dictionary with a single item.
-It it accessible by ``stationary`` key.
+It is accessible by ``stationary`` key.
 The value is a list of dictionaries.
 Each dictionary represents a single object.